LabarreX/Image-to-text-converter/README.md

 * Choose the resolution
 * Choose where you want yout image to be downloaded
 * And that's it !

-Nota bene : This will only work if you the texte is showed in a text editor where all symbols are the same length (for example Window's NotePad)
+Nota bene : This will only work if you the texte is showed in a text editor where all symbols are the same length (for example Windows' NotePad)